-No conversion of Shares will be effected until a duly completed request for conversion of Shares has been received by the UCI Administrator.
+No conversion of Shares will be effected until a duly completed request for conversion of Shares has been received by the Registrar and Transfer Agent.

-Fractions of Shares will be issued on conversion up to five decimal places.
+Fractions of Shares will be issued on conversion up to three decimal places.

 Written confirmations of shareholding will be sent to shareholders.
-Global Bearer certificates may be issued at the request of the relevant shareholders and at their charge.